 I am a second year student studying Biology and Chemistry as part of a Natural Sciences Degree at Durham University and have been tutoring with MyTutor for 9 months.
 I have always had a passion for science and teaching, both academically and non-academically, and have a broad understanding of the relevant scientific areas for GCSE and A-level.

 I started teaching figure skating at the age of 14 to people of all ages, so I have experience teaching to a range of age groups and individuals.
-As well, I have coordnated revision sessions with my friends, helping them understnad key scientific concepts and ultimately helping them pass their GCSE's!
+I have also coordnated revision sessions with my friends, helping them understnad key scientific concepts and ultimately helping them pass their GCSE's!

 I can understand the frustration when you can't grasp a concept and sometimes in the classroom the topics are taught at such a fast pace that it is impossible to keep up.
 This is where I come in!
-I am a patient, friendly person with tutoring experience who loves to watch students' progress becoming more confident in their subject,
+I am a patient, friendly person with tutoring experience who loves to watch students' progress becoming more confident in their subject.

 The most important thing is that the sessions are about you!
 You can decide what we cover at whatever pace is comfortable for you.
 Remember no question is a stupid question!
 The sessions are designed to be fun and to let you not just memorise key concepts but to help you understand them so that you feel confident in answering questions in the exam.